Topkif/Object-Detection-and-Datasets/README.md

 ## Creating a file with all txt labels (for darknet or import)
-In powershell admin run : `Set-ExecutionPolicy RemoteSigned` Then run .\script.ps1
+In powershell admin run : `Set-ExecutionPolicy -Scope Process -ExecutionPolicy Bypass` Then run .\script.ps1